kajol105/Ecommerce-retail-analysis-/README.md

 ![Screenshot (542)](https://github.com/kajol105/Ecommerce-retail-analysis-/assets/55199887/8b8d1170-35c0-4872-b6d3-43f34e7e1a07)

+This  query calculates the total revenue generated from transactions by customers aged between 25 and 35 years old, considering the top 30 transaction dates based on total amount.
+We are using here, Common Table Expression (CTE) named 'ABC' to first identify the top transaction dates within the specified age range.
+The main query then sums up the 'Total_amount' from the CTE to provide the final revenue generated from this customer segment.

 # 12 Which product category has seen the maximum value of returns int the last 3 months of transactions